MiguelCastillo/pakit/README.md

 > configurations are mixed in with default settings so that you can override whatever defaults you need.

+> .bitbundlerrc configuration files are deprecated.
+Please use one of the forms of .pakit.
+Only the file name has changed, so you can just rename the file.

 ## shards

 This is bundle splitting in which every chunk that is split out is called a shard.